patoale/envloadr/CONTRIBUTING.md

 - **Explain the context**: what you were doing, what you expected, and what actually happened.
 - **Provide reproduction steps** or logs if helpful.
 - **Tag appropriately** (e.g., `bug`, `enhancement`) if you have permissions.

+## 🚀 Submitting Pull Requests

+We welcome code contributions!
+Please follow the steps below to ensure a smooth review process and increase the chances of your pull request being accepted.